dribdat/docs/docs/deploy.md

 ---
 <img align="right" src="images/logo12.png" width="128">

-This document contains additional information on deploying dribdat to a web server.
+The following section explains installation options, followed by environment variables you can use to tweak your installation.
+See also the [README](https://github.com/dribdat/dribdat#quickstart) guide.

 # Quickstart

-The following section explains installation options, followed by environment variables you can use to tweak your installation.
-See also the [README](https://github.com/dribdat/dribdat#quickstart) guide, and our new frontend microservice [Backboard](https://github.com/dribdat/backboard).

-Details on starting the application directly with Python are detailed in the [Developer guide](contribute).
-You will still want to refer to the [Configuration](#Configuration) section below.
+The core of Dribdat is developed in Python, with an API based on open standards: Linked Data ([JSON-LD](https://json.everyhack.day)), Web-friendly metadata ([Schema.org](https://schema.org/Hackathon)), data packages ([Frictionless Data](https://frictionlessdata.io)), and web authentication ([OAuth](https://oauth.net)).

+There are several frontends available, from the default web site in Bootstrap, to a Vue.js-based Single Page App ([Backboard](https://github.com/dribdat/backboard)), an older multiplatform chatbot ([Dridbot](https://github.com/dribdat/dridbot)) and a new Tailwind-based dashboard ([Rustboard](https://github.com/dribdat/rustboard)).

+With all these options, you might be wondering what is a good way to start?
+This page should help you with that.
+Please keep in mind that our [Open Collective](https://opencollective.com/dribdat) is a great way to contribute or get additional support from the maintainers!

 ## Cloud scripts

 The installation of dribdat on some cloud providers has been facilitated with quick-deploy scripts.
 See [Configuration](#Configuration) below for a list of variables you can set to customize your instance.

 <a title="Deploy on Heroku" target="_blank" href="https://heroku.com/deploy?template=https://github.com/dribdat/dribdat"><img src="https://www.herokucdn.com/deploy/button.svg" width="25%"> <a title="Deploy with Vercel" href="https://vercel.com/new/clone?repository-url=https://github.com/dribdat/dribdat" target="_blank"><img src="https://vercel.com/button" width="25%"></a> <a title="Deploy with Akamai" target="_blank" href="https://cloud.linode.com/stackscripts/community?query=dribdat"><img src="https://assets.linode.com/akamai-logo.svg" width="25%"></a>

-## With Ansible

-Use the [dribdat Ansible role](https://ansible.build/roles/dribdat/) for a straightforward production deployment using [Ansible](https://docs.ansible.com/).

-See [Configuration](#Configuration) below for a list of variables you can set to customize your instance.

 ## With Docker